nafSadh/resume/resume.md

 Khan ‘Sadh’ Mostafa
 ===================
-Software Engineer at Teledata Communication, Inc.
+Software Engineer at Teledata Communications, Inc.
 MS in CS from Stony Brook / B.Sc. in CSE from KUET
 5 years in industry